Mookie Betts Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks fifth in the league.
+- The Astros pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Astros have a 3.50 team ERA that ranks first across all league pitching staffs.
+- The Astros have a 3.50 team ERA that ranks first among all league pitching staffs.

-- The Astros give up the 10th-fewest home runs in baseball (78 total, one per game).
+- Astros pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).

-- France (2-2 with a 3.42 ERA and 38 strikeouts in 47 1/3 innings pitched) makes the start for the Astros, his ninth of the season.
+- Blanco (1-0 with a 4.66 ERA and 31 strikeouts in 29 2/3 innings pitched) gets the start for the Astros, his fourth of the season.

-- In his last appearance on Saturday, the righty threw 6 2/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering four hits.
+- His most recent appearance was on Sunday against the Cincinnati Reds, when the right-hander threw 5 2/3 innings, surrendering five earned runs while allowing seven hits.

-- The 28-year-old has an ERA of 3.42, with 7.2 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .230 against him.
+- The 29-year-old has an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
+Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.